Have you ever thought to yourself, “how many exercises per workout do I need to do?”

 For example, if you do the squat for 3 sets of 8 repetitions, do not jump to 3 sets of 3 the following week and then 3 sets of 12 the next.
 Keep the reps relatively stable per exercise.

 This will give you enough time to maximize your strength and muscle growth in that rep range.

-We have written an entire article on training volume and optimal rep ranges which you can find here.
+We have written an entire article on training volume and the optimal number of reps you can do here.